IRS Payment Plans: Different Federal Tax Repayment Plans

 There are also a few short-term payment extension options.
 As long as you file on time, you can pay your taxes about 55 days late, without risking your assets.
 That is not an official plan, but if you just need some extra time, it can work.

-Officially, the IRS offers a 120-day extension with no setup fee.
+Officially, the IRS offers a 180-day extension with no setup fee.
 You have to apply online, but most people are accepted.
 In hardship cases, the IRS may grant six-month extensions.
-To apply for a payment extension due to financial hardship, you can use IRS form 1127 to request this extension.
+To apply for a payment extension due to financial hardship, you can use IRS form 1127.

 Help With IRS Payment Plans or Extensions